 On the day of your procedure we ask that a parent or responsible adult accompany you to the office.
 Your responsible party must stay in our reception area at all times while you are in the office surgical suite, for this reason we ask that all errands, child care, shopping or filling prescriptions be taken care of before you and your responsible party arrive at our office for surgery.
 Due to the lingering effects of some anesthesia and oral pain medications we also would like you to have a responsible party plan to stay with you the rest of the day.
 The procedure will take about 30 to 45 minutes and you will probably be in the office for 60 minutes.
 Recent advances in medicine and technology allow patients to undergo wisdom tooth removal in a manner, which promotes rapid healing and minimal postoperative discomfort.
 State of the art sterilization and infection control techniques are used at all times.

-After the procedure is completed you will be monitored by Dr. Hauser and his trained staff members to ensure that you meet all criteria to be discharged from the office.
-Before you are discharged, your responsible party will be brought back to the surgical suite and all post-operative instructions will be given to them by Dr. Hauser and the surgical staff.
+After the procedure is completed you will be monitored by Dr. Schwartz and his trained staff members to ensure that you meet all criteria to be discharged from the office.
+Before you are discharged, your responsible party will be brought back to the surgical suite and all post-operative instructions will be given to them by Dr. Schwartz and the surgical staff.

 The Day of Treatment

 Be sure to have an adult with you at the time of removal.
 Make plans to have a parent or responsible adult stay with you for the rest of the day, following wisdom tooth removal.